alfonsodelarosa4/mastermind/README.md

 **GAME SESSION HISTORY:**
 1. User clicks the "Show Game History" button.
 2. Client makes GraphQL query to retrieve the game events
-3. Client diisplays the game events to the user.
+3. Client displays the game events to the user.

 ### 10. Extension: Multiplayer
 Implementing multiplayer required changing some components of the Java Spring app (and the React app) and adding more components: